Home » Course or Meal » Bangers and Mash (Pub-Style Sausage and Mash)

 raw bangers in a dish

 Of course, you can make your own homemade bangers if you want to take the time, and have a sausage stuffer and casings.
-You can always try my Cumberland sausage recipe as they are absolutely delicious, especially when served with mash and gravy!
+You can always try my copycat Cumberland sausage recipe as they are absolutely delicious, especially when served with mash and gravy!

 What Type of Gravy is Used for Bangers and Mash?

 If you want to have a typical British bangers and mash meal, using store bought British gravy mix.
 I know, don’t fall over because you’re hearing this from me!
 There are very few processed products I use, but BISTO gravy, onion gravy (or BISTO caramelised onion gravy) is one of them, simply because I use it so infrequently, and they it gives me a taste of “home”.
+I always serve bangers and mash with HP Sauce, too!

 bisto, oxo and hp sauce